alfredapp/gallery-edits/workflows/benjaminoddou/plex/readme.md

 ### Plex Help

-Configure the workflow and access filter and sort options
+Configure the workflow and access filter and sort options.

 ![Help](images/help.png)